SG1705211/Reversi-Game-Simulation/README.md

 # Reversi-Game-Simulation
-The simnulation of reversi using C langauge
+This program is a simnulation of reversi using C langauge